jeffamaxey/PortfolioML/docs/source/images/preprocessing.rst

 DWT - Discrete Wavelet Transform
 --------------------------------
-Discrete Wavelet Tranform is a kind of time series decomposition that is able to extract information from both time and frequency domain simultaneously at different scales.
+Discrete Wavelet Tranform (DWT) is a kind of time series decomposition that is able to extract information from both time and frequency domain simultaneously at different scales.
 Computationally speaking, it's implemented through a convolution of the signal with a low pass filter (D_LP) and a high pass filter (D_H), respectively outputs the so-called approximations and